Treatment Use of 3,4-Diaminopyridine

 Treatment Use of 3,4-Diaminopyridine in Congenital Myasthenic Syndrome

-This protocol has provided 3,4 diaminopyridine (DAP) under a treatment-use IND to patients with congenital myasthenic syndrome (CMS).
-It is currently closed to enrollment.
+This protocol provided 3,4 diaminopyridine (DAP) under a treatment-use IND to patients with congenital myasthenic syndrome (CMS).
+It is now closed.

 Study Overview